Nolendil/codejam25/README.md

 - The length of the secret word can be chosen by setting the variable `wordLength` between 4 and 9 (i.e. ranges that have enough candidate words in the provided word list).
 Games using longer words should be *easier* since candidate words are more likely to be eliminated on each attempt.
 - Number of starting lives can be adjusted with the `attempts` variable.
 - How many extra lives you get at each attempt can be adjusted with the `attemptMultiplierOnRetry` variable.
+- `chanceToAcceptLetter` allows accepting entered letters randomly to mix things up.
+It should be in a 0.0-1.0 range.
+The chance is divided by the rank of the current letter (i.e. if we set the chance to 0.3, the first letter has 30% of being accepted, the second has 15%, the third has 10%, etc).
+The final letter and impossible letters never get accepted by luck.
+A value too high might make the challenge trivial but an average one should make the mechanics more confusing.

 ## Debugging
 Change the `bDebug` variable to display/hide some debug information: